CherryResearch/semantic-tags/USAGE.md

 - `--tree` – print a concise topic summary per file.
 - `--train-classifier` – fine tune a simple classifier from labelled nuggets.
 - `--openai-key` – API key for OpenAI features (topic inference and missing tag suggestions).
+- If omitted, the tool looks for an `OPENAI_API_KEY` environment variable.
 - Each processed chunk includes speaker and emotion annotations.
 - A progress bar displays embedding progress and the tool prints the model and device in use.